 Some part of the fan-base were not very much "mesmerized" by the output and looked in suspicion and overall disappointment, regarding the album.

-Sadly, their worst intuitions came truth when the band decided to publish the "Cold Lake" disc in 1988, but that's another story.
+Sadly, their worst intuitions came truth when the band decided to publish the following disc in 1988 under the name of "Cold Lake".

-The German band SODOM plays, also an important role in the first Black Metal wave, before they became a pivotal name for the European Thrash Metal scene.
 Formed by three gentleman, one of them being a mine worker, they gathered under the pseudonyms of "Angelripper"; Witchhunter" and "Grave Violator" and promoting their band with a photo among some antique ruins, besides other typical 80's metalhead postures.

 However, their musical quality and ferocity remained kind on the same coordinates , establishing the band among the most harsh Thrash Metal deliverers of the scene.